Coconut Flour Protein Pancakes are a delicious low-carb alternative to regular pancakes that are still fluffy and also high in protein.

 It also reacts differently than regular flour in that it absorbs A LOT of moisture, so you only need to use a little bit.
 Where you would be using say one cup of regular flour, you can get away with using maybe only ¼ cup of coconut flour.

 The nutritional facts of coconut flour are quite impressive too; for ¼ cup there’s only 4 net carbs, where compared to regular flour there’s 23 grams.

 Back to the drawing board.
-Tweaking the recipe here and there for the reasons I was suspecting it was failing turned into a success!
-Just an FYI – the photos in this post are actually from this first rendition, I will get back around to replacing them with the updated recipe!
+Tweaking the recipe here and there for the reasons I was suspecting it was failing, turned into a success!

 Problem #1: Too Dense.
 Cooking with whey protein you often have this problem.
 It does not react to heat and “rise” as regular flour would.
 Casein protein powder on the other hand, is more milk derived than whey protein and can handle heat, it also has the tendency to be lighter than whey.

 Now – back to coming full circle, these pancakes fully met our expectations for pancakes and we didn’t need to “cheat” on our diets to have them.
-I had four medium size pancakes for 255 calories, 40 grams of protein, and only 11 grams of carbs.
-Now, whatever you top them with is on you 😊
+I had four medium-size pancakes for 255 calories, 40 grams of protein, and only 11 grams of carbs.

 Coconut Flour Protein Pancakes